WalkerWalker/jiamin.io/about.md

 Living in Zurich Swizerland, it's almost a crime not to explore the fabulous nature.
 There are endless possibilities in hiking, cycling, stand-up paddling and skiing here and I try to spend at least one full day per week in the nature doing these activities.
 Apart from these, Via Ferrata, Paragliding and Snow Camping might be something I want to learn in the near future.

-Learning Languange is another passion.
-I hope my German will improve throughout the Phd life so that I can eventually teach in German.
-I should pick up my Spanish and Cantonese and use them more.
+Learning Languange is another passion for me.
+I hope my German skill will improve throughout the PhD life so that I can eventually teach in German.
+I should also pick up my broken Spanish and Cantonese and use them more.